NEASQC/D5.10_BenchQSmart-/README.md

   * n n weight
   * c ...
 May be used in any line for comments
   * If the line starts with any other character than c, p, e and n the execution is aborted
-* *-method*: for the MWIS problem specifies which exact or heuristic method should be called.
-Possible values are *-CPLEX* and *-sewell* (for exact methods) and *-greedy* or *-quantum* for heuristics

-The program outputs in the standard output:
-* For the MWIS problem - The set that was found by the specified method
-* For the graph coloring problem - the color assingment and the RQAOA success rate

-# Examples :

-## For the *Maximum Independent Set* problem: "QUANTUM_BNP -MWIS test_data/graphs_100/GNP_0.5.mwis -quantum".
-The expected (probabilistic) output is:

-&nbsp;&nbsp;&nbsp;&nbsp; MWIS is independent: 1

-&nbsp;&nbsp;&nbsp;&nbsp; -quantum returned an independent set of value: 9

-&nbsp;&nbsp;&nbsp;&nbsp; The set is: 13 27 32 34 56 63 88 94 99

-## For the *Coloring* problem you need to activate SCIP : "QUANTUM_BNP -COLORING test_data/graphs_20/GNP_0.5.mwis".
-The expected output is:

-&nbsp;&nbsp;&nbsp;&nbsp; Branch & Price found a coloring with 6 colors.

-&nbsp;&nbsp;&nbsp;&nbsp; RQAOA success rate is: 1

-&nbsp;&nbsp;&nbsp;&nbsp; COLORING: 0 3 1 5 2 4 3 5 4 5 1 2 5 1 0 2 4 2 0 2

-The folder test_data contains simple graphs of different node number and density.
-Each folder *graphs_n* in test_data contains graphs with *n* nodes.
-Files *GNP_0.d.mwis* are randomly generated instances with density *d*.

 # AKNOWLEDGEMENTS AND BIBLIOGRAPHY
 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 951821.